Skip to content

 About CFS

-• Toolchains that support building for Arm Cortex-M, RISC-V, and other architectures available in supported ADI products.
+• Broad Hardware Support: Build for Arm® Cortex-M, RISC-V, and SHARC-FX architectures in supported ADI products.

-• An extensible plugin architecture that separates config choice capture from code generation, giving developers the freedom to choose RTOS, middleware, and firmware platforms.
+• Flexible Architecture: An extensible plugin architecture and a platform-agnostic design let you customize your workflow and conceptually separate configuration and design decisions from code generation, giving you the freedom to choose RTOS, middleware, and firmware platforms.

 Supported Processors